Questions about Claiming Dependents for the 2018 Tax Year

 As long as the child meets the tests for a qualifying child, your ex's mother might well be able to claim her as a dependent.
 Grandchildren are covered in the rule that says the child must be related in some fashion to the taxpayer.
 But you have to look at the other three criteria as well.
 Your child must have lived with her grandmother for more than half the year, and she must be under age 19 or age 24 if she's a full-time student.

-The tax code doesn't care if he was born on January 1, 2017 or December 31, 2017.
-As long as he was born in 2017, you still get the full personal exemption for that tax year.
+The tax code doesn't care if your child was born on Jan.
+1 or Dec.
+31. He can be your dependent as long as he was born at any time during the tax year.

 Child Dependents and Head of Household Filing Status

-Now lets say that you were divorced in May, 2017.
-You have a child who meets the rules as your qualifying child, and this qualifies you for head of household filing status, which can be advantageous.
-Or does it?
+Now let's say that you have a child who meets the rules as your qualifying child.
+Does this qualify you for head of household filing status, which can be advantageous?

-As long as your child meets the criteria for a qualifying child, you can claim her as a dependent for purposes of qualifying for head of household status.
-As an unmarried person for the last half of the year with at least one dependent, you would be eligible to file as head of household if you paid more than half the costs for your home during the tax year.
+Not by itself.
+You can claim her as a dependent for purposes of qualifying for head of household status as long as your child meets the criteria for a qualifying child, but you would only be eligible to file as head of household if you also paid more than half the costs for your home during the tax year.
 You must also be unmarried.

 What If Parents Have 50/50 Joint Custody?

 As a practical matter, an exact 50/50 custody split is pretty much impossible except in leap years.
-There are 365 days in a year, so even if your child lived with you for exactly six months or 182 days and with your ex for six months and 182 days, there's still that 365th day dangling out there, waiting to be accounted for.
-Remember, the rule says that your child must live with you more than half the year, so technically only the parent who had the child on that 365th day would have had him for more than half the year.
+There are 365 days in a year, so even if your child lived with each of you for exactly six months or 182 days, there's still that 365th day dangling out there, waiting to act as a tiebreaker.
+But if your child spent a portion of the year living with a third party, that could change the equation.

-If your child actually did live with you for exactly half the year in a leap year when there were 366 days, you might lose out.
-But not to fear—the IRS has a tiebreaker test for this situation.
+If your child actually did live with each parent for exactly half the year, the IRS has a tiebreaker test for this situation.
 If the child spends an equal amount of time with both parents, the parent with the highest adjusted gross income gets to claim her as a dependent.